italia/publiccode-crawler/docs/crawler.md

 6. Initialize a goroutine that will process the main organization url (`crawler.ProcessPA`), detect the right host (`crawler.KnownHost`) and, using the right APIs, generate the right URL to the _publiccode.yml_ raw file (`crawler.ProcessPADomain`) and save it to the repositories channel.
 7. With another goroutine, process every repository in repositories channel (`crawler.ProcessRepositories`) checking the availability.
 If the file is available: validate (`crawler.validateRemoteFile`), save the publiccode.yml (`crawler.SaveToFile`) and the metadata returned from the APIs (`crawler.SaveToFile`) to a file, clone the repository (`crawler.CloneRepository`) locally, calculate the repo activity/vitalityIndex (`crawler.CalculateRepoActivity`) and save the data on ES (`crawler.SaveToES`).
 8. Flush elastic commits.
-9. Update elastic aliases with the alias `publiccode`
+9. Update elastic aliases with the alias configured in config.toml
 10. Generate Jekyll website data for the the OSS catalog.